-We recently performed a little informal survey of the most annoying customer services issues.
+We know the pandemic has caused incredible challenges for businesses, we recently performed a little informal survey of the most annoying customer services issues.
 Here are some of the responses:

 - Making a phone inquiry and being put on hold.